tongwu-msft/azure-rest-api-specs/api-index/index.md

 Here are some common headers you might need in your request:

-- `Authorize`: contains the OAuth2 bearer token issued by Azure AD to secure the request
+- `Authorization`: contains the OAuth2 bearer token issued by Azure AD to secure the request
 - `Content-Type`: typically set to "application/json"
 - `Host`: this is the domain name or IP address of the server where the REST service endpoint is hosted